Customer-Centric Selling: What It Is and How to Use It (Free Checklist Included)

 5. Be comfortable with giving up control

 Customer-centric selling can take some time, and it’s not always a straightforward process.
-You might lead a prospect to a conclusion they weren’t prepared for, or they might find that the right solution for them is with another solution.
-A prospect might reappear ready to buy months (or even years) after you started the sales process.
+You might lead a prospect to a conclusion they weren’t prepared for, or they might find that the right solution for them is with another provider.
+A prospect might reappear ready to buy months (or even years) after you start the sales process.

 Don’t try and force customers onto a schedule.
 Give them space to find the right solution for them on their own time — but make sure to stay available and ready in the background should they need your support.